Maldives and Seychelles

 What makes the Seychelles granite islands different?

 The Seychelles inner islands are not coral atolls but ancient continental peaks — Precambrian granite among the oldest exposed rock on earth, shaped by hundreds of millions of years of erosion into smooth enormous boulders that tumble into turquoise water.
-The result is a landscape found nowhere else in the tropical world: the beaches form in the crevices between boulder formations, in colours that appear processed even in unedited photographs.
+The result is a landscape found nowhere else in the tropical world: beaches formed in crevices between boulder formations, in colours that appear processed even in unedited photographs.

 Cookie Settings